Make the leap from journalism to content marketing start earning average rates of up to $1 a word.

 Step 1: Learn about content marketing

 Before you do anything—update the website or send out that first letter of introduction—make it a point to learn about content marketing.
 Exactly what you’re doing here.
-I’d say take it a step further, though.
+Take it a step further, though.
 Don’t just learn about what content marketing is from a writer’s point of view.
-Learn why a business would need content marketing and what roles writers and journalists can play in that.
+Learn why a business would need content marketing and what roles writers and journalists can play.

 So, learn.
-Read this series.
+Go through this series.
 Read my book The Freelance Writer’s Guide to Content Marketing.
 And start getting into the head of your client.
-(If you read the book, I streamline all the information for you, of course.)
+(In my book, I streamline all the information for you, of course.)

 Step 2: Pick a niche

-In another article on this website, I’ll talk about why you need to pick a specialty when transitioning from journalism to content marketing.
-You’ll find a number of ways to develop niches that interest you.
+In the next article in this series, I’ll talk about why you need to pick a specialty when transitioning from journalism to content marketing.
+You’ll find several ways to develop niches that interest you.
 This is one of the most important things you’ll do as a content marketing writer, so don’t miss this crucial step.

 Step 3: Update your portfolio

-If you’re moving from journalism to content marketing you need to start getting noticed by a new set of clients.
-That means putting up your clips on websites like Contently, eByline, or Skyword, all of which are great starting points for getting a few content marketing clients.
+If you’re moving from journalism to content marketing, you need to get noticed by a new set of clients.
+That means putting up your clips on websites such as Contently, eByline, or Skyword, all of which are great starting points for getting a few content marketing clients.

 You’ll move beyond them at some point and start building your client list directly, but they’re fantastic as a first step into the market.
 The pay for most projects isn’t bad either.

-Step 4: Become aware of conflicts of interest
+Step 4: Be aware of conflicts of interest

-Because this website is created for career journalists, that’s what I’m going to assume you are (or aspire to be).
-Content marketing doesn’t put up many ethical issues for people who like to think of themselves as pens for hire and will write anything, for anyone, as long as it pays, but you don’t identify with that.
-I don’t identify with that.
+If you’re a journalist, or aspire to be, you’ll need to navigate a few additional minefields.
+Content marketing doesn’t put up many ethical issues for people who like to think of themselves as pens for hire and will write anything, for anyone, as long as it pays.

-This is why I—and you—must always be mindful of any ethical or conflict of interest minefields that may lie in our paths.
-In another article on this website, I discuss some of the ethical issues you need to watch out for as a journalist who also wants content marketing clients.
+If you’re reporting stories for news media, however, you’ll need to be mindful of any ethical or conflict of interest issues that may come up.
+Here are some ethical issues you’ll need to watch out for as a journalist who also wants content marketing clients.

 Step 5: Update your website

 In this article, I discuss six tweaks that will set your website up for content marketing success.
-Needless to say, you’re going to want to make some updates to reflect your newfound interest in content marketing and the desire to get more of it.
+Needless to say, you’ll want to make some updates to reflect your newfound interest in content marketing and the desire to get more of it.

 Step 6: Start marketing to agencies

-Along with putting your portfolio on websites like Contently, this is now the point at which you want to start targeting agencies that you know have content marketing clients (I will teach you how to find them and write an effective letter of introduction in The Freelance Writer’s Guide to Content Marketing).
+In addition to creating portfolios on websites such as Contently, this is now the point at which you’ll start targeting agencies you know have content marketing clients.
+(I will teach you how to find them and write an effective letter of introduction in The Freelance Writer’s Guide to Content Marketing).
 This is your first step towards finding your own clients and getting a bigger share of the pie.

-Some people will send hundreds of letters of introduction and while I’m definitely a huge fan of numbers, I recommend the targeting of agencies with a Letter of Introduction so perfect that you get the biggest bang for your marketing buck, that is, fewer LOIs sent and more regular clients (with content marketing it’s all about the regular clients).
+Some people will send hundreds of letters of introduction and while I’m definitely a fan of numbers, why work harder than you need to?
+I teach my students how to write a Letter of Introduction so perfect, you get the biggest bang for your marketing buck.
+That is, fewer letters of introduction sent for more regular clients.
+With content marketing, it’s all about the regular clients.

 That’s right. $300-400 an hour.
 There’s good money to be made in content marketing if you can find the right clients and the right projects.